 The Newfie will happily play in the water for hours on end.
 Floating in water takes a lot of pressure off their joints, and their webbed feet make it easy exercise for them.
 The Bernard can be a bit of a goofball at times when playing games.
 He will play chase with other dogs and his family until he gets too tired.

-Both dogs can be a little lazy and are prone to suffer from obesity if not exercised correctly.
+Both dogs can be a little lazy and prone to obesity if not exercised correctly.
 Left to their own devices, they will eat at every given opportunity but only exert themselves when forced to.
 They both love a nap, especially if it involves the pack and lots of cuddles.
 So, don’t let them dictate activity levels.

 Depending on your lifestyle, these breeds could be perfect for the average family.
 If you like a walk or a day out for a picnic and a wander, they make fantastic companions.
 If, however, you want to hike, bike, and explore, it might be too much for these giants.